 - Let cool for at least one minute before consuming.

-The length of time you leave your tea steeping can vary depending on your preferences for the strength and taste of your kratom dose.
+The length of time you leave your tea steeping can vary depending on your preferences for the strength and taste.

 The Sun Tea Method